Snoop is a free money management app that uses Open Banking to help you track spending, cut bills, and build savings.

 Completed the offer?
 Awesome!
 Here's our full review on why Snoop could work well for you going forward.

-Snoop does exactly what it promises - it snoops on your finances and tells you where you can save money.
-The Open Banking connection is secure and read-only, so there's no risk to your accounts beyond sharing transaction data.
+Snoop does exactly what it says on the tin: it snoops on your finances and tells you where you can save money.
+Because the Open Banking link is read-only, the risk to your accounts is limited to sharing transaction data, Snoop can never make a payment or move money from your bank.

-The subscription tracker alone has saved me from paying for things I'd completely forgotten about.
-The bill-switching alerts are genuinely useful rather than spammy, and the spending insights give you a proper picture of where your money goes without needing to manually categorise everything.
+The subscription tracker on its own has paid for itself for me, catching things I'd genuinely forgotten about.
+The bill-switching alerts are useful rather than spammy, and the monthly spending breakdowns give you a proper picture of where your money is going without any manual tagging.
+With over 2 million downloads and Vanquis Banking Group behind it, Snoop is a well-established app rather than an experimental startup.